 Get a City Inspector

 Tenants who believe that their landlords are in violation of a city or state code should contact the city to get an inspector from the Housing Preservation and Development Department or the Department of Health out to the unit.
 If a violation is issued, the landlord will need to get it repaired or be in violation of code.

 Use Civil Litigation

 Tenants who do not believe that they are being treated fairly can sue their landlords in civil court.
 Cases in which the landlord is in violation of the law are particularly easy to solve and these individuals will not even need a lawyer to stand in Housing Court.
 Professionals, like those at Hart Law Offices, PC, know that one part of this type of lawsuit will include a city inspector visiting the rental unit for inspection.
+Search litigation solicitor near me to help you with this process.
 Tenants who have the city on their sides will be safe in withholding rent.
 Withholding rent will often get the landlord’s attention better than anything else could.

 When all else fails, tenants may want to make the repair themselves.
 They can send paperwork showing the cost of the repair to the landlord and either withhold the amount from the rent or ask for a reimbursement.

 Of course, not many of these options will help to build a wonderful relationship between a tenant and a landlord.
 If the rental situation is really that terrible, perhaps it would be best to find a new unit anyway.
 However, these options should help tenants find a way to make their rental units habitable and safe for the time being and will keep landlords in compliance with the law.